Monét X Change: Music

-In June 2021, Monét X Change released "Love Like This", the first single off her upcoming album.

-In May 2022, Monét X Change portrayed the voice of Goldie Vandersnatch in Alaska's Drag: The Musical, a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.

-In February 2023, Monét X Change will star as the Duchess of Krakenthorp in the Minnesota Opera's production of The Daughter of the Regiment.
+Monét X Change released her first original single, "Soak It Up", on May 25, 2018, the same day as her elimination episode on Drag Race.
+She released her debut EP, Unapologetically, on February 22, 2019.
+In May 2022, Monét X Change portrayed the voice of Goldie Vandersnatch in Alaska's Drag: The Musical (Studio Cast Recording), a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.
+In February 2023, Monét X Change starred as the Duchess of Krakenthorp in the Minnesota Opera's production of The Daughter of the Regiment.